archethic-foundation/aeip/README.md

 ## Project Goal

-The ARCHEthic Improvement Proposals repository exists as a place to share concrete proposals with potential users of the proposal and the ARCHEthic community at large.
+The Archethic Improvement Proposals repository exists as a place to share concrete proposals with potential users of the proposal and the Archethic community at large.